prarthananbhat/ERA/Session_8/README.md

 ### Step 2
 ### 🎯 Target
+1. Change the dataset to CIFAR from MNIST, remove the augmentations on the images
+2. Create the First network with Convolution, max pooling and CAP layers.
+We are not condsidering parameter count or accuracies for the moment
+3. Plot the accuracy Metrics
+4. Create a table to calculate receptive field, number of parameters
+6. Reach a receptive field of atleast 32
+7. create a function to plot the missclassified images.
-1. Reduce the number of paramters, it should be less than 50K
+8. The number of paramters, it should be less than 50K
 2. Use batch noramlization after all 3X3 Colvolutions
-3. Achieve an accuracy for 70 or more within 15 epochs.
+3. Achieve an accuracy for 70 or more within 20 epochs.

 ### 💪 Result
 1. Parameters : 49746
-2. Best Train Accuracy: 81.14
+2. Best Train Accuracy: 84.14
-3. Best Test Accuracy: 80.44
+3. Best Test Accuracy: 74.38

 ### 👀 Analysis
-1. The test accuracy is slightly lower than the train accuracy, We can reduce this gap using regularization on Augmentation
-2. The parameters are now less than 50k and achieved an accuracy of 80%
+1. The model is overfitting, after 15th epoch the losses are increasing
+2. The target of 70% is acheieved within 20 epochs
 3. We reached a receptive felid of 72

 **Receptive feild calculation**